Think about the big questions in life

-With the Master of Arts (Philosophy) you’ll tackle the big questions of what kind of beings we are, and how we interact with the world in which we live.
+With the Master of Arts (Philosophy) you’ll tackle the big questions.
+Like what kind of beings we are and how we interact with the world in which we live.

 You can develop your interests and skills with a research report or a thesis.

 It helps you in your day-to-day life too, such as when watching the news or reading stories on the internet.
-Through your study of philosophy you’ll learn how to understand and evaluate what you read rather than just remembering it, and to become more aware of the reasons why you hold the views you do.
+Through your study of philosophy you’ll learn how to understand and evaluate what you read rather than just remembering it.
+You’ll become more aware of the reasons why you hold the views you do.